 The web hosting companies I considered were:

-To say I considered these web hosts means that I at some point ended up on the website to compare features, look at pricing, chatted with the sales support team or was a customer.
+To say I considered these web hosts means that I at some point ended up on the website to compare features or look at pricing with the intent to purchase, chatted with the sales support team or became a customer.